JuiceTheGod, West Seattle ‘rising star’ rapper, ‘stripped of his full potential’

 - ZooTunes announces first five shows in summer concert series

-“He always had swag,” Gamble said.
+“He always had swag,” Gable said.
 “I never doubted him.”

 As of Tuesday afternoon, no arrests had been made.